Penetration pricing is one of the many pricing strategies employed by companies in an attempt to increase their revenue and/or profit.

 - Push competitors out of a market

 Indeed, the margins can be slim, zero, or even negative during a penetration pricing campaign, which means that you could be burning profit during the campaign or experiencing a negative cash flow.
-This is an unsustainable position in the long run, which is why penetration pricing, as well as the price skimming discussed next, is always a short-term strategy.
+This is an unsustainable position in the long run, which is why penetration pricing, as well as the price skimming technique discussed next, is always a short-term strategy.

 Penetration pricing vs. price skimming

-While price skimming is best used with unique or new products, penetration is best used when the market is highly competitive and customers are usually quite loyal to their brand of choice.
+While price skimming is best used with unique or new products, penetration is best used when the market is highly competitive and customers are quite loyal to their brand of choice.

 Situations where penetration pricing is effective